-A storm surge since my last visit had covered the car park with some of the shingle beach, a striking change.
-This was a tranquil day, though, as visitors and fishermen enjoyed the sunshine, next to the sea.
+A storm surge had covered the car park with some of the shingle beach, a striking change since my last visit.
+This was a tranquil day though, as visitors and fishermen enjoyed the sunshine next to the sea.
 This beach draws your eye back to the salt marsh and the pretty village beyond.
-There is a harmony of elements and the built environment.
+There is a harmony between nature and the built environment.
 You can walk by the sea for miles from here in either direction, losing yourself in the subtle greys, blues and whites.
-Highly recommended.

 Our timeless relationship with the sea.